djmiblo/MOSAIQ/README.md

   - the server returns the array of objects.
   - **data form**
     [{date:\<date\>, publisher:\<publisher\>, headline:\<article headline\>, body:\<article body\>}, img:\<list of images\>, length:\<length of the body\> ...]

 ### How to update Server
 1. ssh login to AmazonAWS
 2. `git pull` in `~/workspace/MOSAIQ`
 3. `npm run build` in `~/workspace/MOSAIQ`
 4. when the build is done,
    `sudo cp ~/workspace/MOSAIQ/build/* /var/www/html/`
+5. now we have to stop server.js.
+   `forever list` to see the pid of server.js run by background process.
+6. `forever stop <pid of server.js>` to stop the process.
+7. `forever start server.js <MySQL password>` to start the process.